devslopes/lord-of-the-forms-ts/readme.md

 In order to complete this assignment, a student should be able to...

-- create an advanced controlled form
+- Create an advanced controlled form
-- use onChange events to track the state of an input
+- Use onChange events to track the state of an input
-- use onSubmit events to trigger the submit of a form
+- Use onSubmit events to trigger the submit of a form
-- use `e.preventDefault` to stop the default event of an `onSubmit`
+- Use `e.preventDefault` to stop the default event of an `onSubmit`
-- be able to prevent typing certain characters by controlling the onChange event
+- Be able to prevent typing certain characters by controlling the onChange event
-- use a ref in react in order to switch focus between elements on change (Telephone Input)
+- Use a ref in react in order to switch focus between elements on change (Telephone Input)
-- render client-side validation errors in react underneath the inputs
+- Render client-side validation errors in react underneath the inputs
-- cleanly abstract validations
+- Cleanly abstract validations
-- create a useful user-friendly UI for form submission
+- Create a useful user-friendly UI for form submission
-- use onSubmit to cleanly trigger a change in state of a parent component
+- Use onSubmit to cleanly trigger a change in state of a parent component

 ## Setup